-Once the System Management container exists you can apply permissions to it; it doesn’t matter how the container was originally created (see my blog post from yesterday).
+Once the System Management container exists you can apply permissions (AD Security Rights) to it.
+It doesn’t matter how the container was originally created (see my blog post from yesterday).
 When applying permissions to the System Management container, I recommend using a security group.
 If you are not using a security group for your server(s), then instead use your server name when applying permissions.

 In this example, I will be applying permissions to the System Management container for Gartek\CM12Server.
 By the way, if you need to apply permissions to the System container, the steps are exactly the same.